EloiStree/GodotEveryDay/README.md

 Once the channels grow enough to unlock audio subtitles, I’ll add audio commentary in both French and English.

-## If you’d like to support this journey, feel free to subscribe! 😊
+**If you’d like to support this journey, feel free to subscribe to give me access to Youtube feature ! 😊**

 --------